danicricco/test-java-ee/README.md

     mvn package

-Then start the Wildfly server on your local machine.
+Then start the Wildfly server on your local machine and deploy the WAR file.

 To see the application's home page, point your browser to `http://localhost:8080/testjee`.
 This page shows a welcome message to the user.